ramyelgendi/Embedded-Cooperative-Scheduler/README.md

 # Embedded Cooperative Scheduler
-For this project, we developed a cooperative scheduler for Embedded systems using STM32CubeMX and Keil μVision runing it on the Nucleo-32 board.
+- For this project, we developed a cooperative scheduler for Embedded systems using STM32CubeMX and Keil μVision running it on the Nucleo-32 board.

-By Mariam Farghaly-900170254, Hassan ELRashidy-900163312, Ramy ELGendi-900170269
+## Contributors
+- Mariam Farghaly  (900170254)
+- Hassan ElRashidy (900163312)
+- Ramy ElGendi     (900170269)

 # Main functions
 - QueTask: This function enqueues a task into the queue.
 It essentially calls the Enqueue function which handles the enqueuing of tasks according to the delay, if the delay is zero we enqueue in the ready queue else we enqueue in the delayed queue using delay and priority parameters.
 - Dequeue: